UPDATE: Uganda’s Legal System and Legal Sector

 (b) Entry into the Law Development Centre

-By regulations made under the Advocates Act, to qualify for admission to pursue the Diploma in Legal Practice at the Law Development Centre (a perquisite for practicing Law in Uganda).
+By regulations made under the Advocates Act, to qualify for admission to the Bar, one has to pursue the Diploma in Legal Practice at the Law Development Centre (a perquisite for practicing Law in Uganda).
 The Law Development Centre is the only institution in Uganda that offers the bar course leading to the award of a Diploma in legal practice.
 A candidate must hold the LL.B.
 Degree from a school/ faculty of law that has been accredited by the Law Council or be admitted as barrister or solicitor in the United Kingdom and must have passed the pre-entry examination.
 (This examination was introduced in the year 2010 and is conducted by the Law Council).

 One of the functions of the Law Council is to exercise general supervision and control over professional education in Uganda and to provide for the conduct of qualifying examinations.

-The Diploma in Legal Practice twelve months.
+The Diploma in Legal Practice (twelve months).

 Most of the Law Graduates, following completion of the Diploma in Legal Practice, are either absorbed in the public service as State Attorneys, Magistrates, or find outlet in the private sector working with private Law firms, Companies or Non-Governmental Organizations (NGOs) and others have taken into the corporate world.